“The library is an arena of possibility, opening both a window into the soul and a door onto the world.” —Rita Dove

 About Our Collection

-The current collection, composed of books published in the last year, is shelved in the Reading Room on the 2nd floor.
+The current collection, composed of books published in the last year, is shelved in the Members Lounge on the 2nd floor.
 The older fiction is shelved in open stacks throughout all three levels of our Center.
 A small portion of our fiction, non-fiction, and biography collections are currently housed in a storage facility offsite but can be requested by members.
 Please see a librarian to request these materials.
-The Reading Room also houses our collection of literary journals which circulate (except for the most recent issue).
+The Members Lounge also houses our collection of literary journals which circulate (except for the most recent issue).

 Our literary fiction collection includes a wide range of classic and contemporary fiction, from both independent presses as well as large publishers.
 Each year, the Library adds about 1,000 new fiction titles.